rsksmart/devportal-1.0/rif/identity/specs/index.md

 RIF Self-sovereign Identity works under a set of JWT-based and blockchain-based protocols building a user centric verifiable credential model.

+## Protocols

+- [Identity layout](./identity-layout) - create and recover identities
+- [Encryption layout](./encryption-layout) - Storing and recovering encrypted information
+- [DID authentication](./did-auth) - a challenge–response authentication model based on DIDs
+- [Credential requests protocol](./credential-requests) - a simple protocol for request, grant and receive credential case
+- [The Convey service](./convey-service) - transport content that does not fit into a QR code
+- [Presentations timestamps](./presentation-timestamps) - emitting and validating presentations with timestamps

 ### What is a JWT?

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties. {% include rif-id-ref.html id="1" %} These claims can be secured with digital signatures or Message Authentication Codes, and/or encrypted with different algorithms.
 The following is an example of a JWT Claims Set: